-O-1 Visa for Entrepreneurs and Individuals with Extraordinary Ability or Achievement
+O-1 Visa Lawyer for Entrepreneurs and Individuals with Extraordinary Ability or Achievement

 The O-1 Business Visa for Entrepreneurs and Individuals with Extraordinary Ability or Achievement is a U.S. nonimmigrant visa that allows individuals with extraordinary abilities in the sciences, arts, education, business or athletics or who have demonstrated extraordinary achievement in the motion picture or television industry and have been recognized nationally or internationally for those achievements to live and work in the United States.
 The O-1 Visa allows the beneficiary to temporary come to the United States together with their spouse and children to continue to work in the area of extraordinary ability.

 In order to be eligible to apply for an O-1 Visa, the foreign Beneficiary must meet certain minimum requirements including: